-There are many myths surrounding herpes and other STDs and how they’re spread.
-One of the more common beliefs is that you can get herpes from sharing a drink with another person.
-We’ll get into why this is a myth this in a minute, but before we do, remember that the thing about sexually transmitted diseases is that they are sexually transmitted.
-As is the case with most STDs and STIs, it is highly unlikely that you’ll contract the herpes virus through anything other than skin to skin contact with another person; and that includes drink sharing.
+There are many myths surrounding the herpes simplex virus (HSV) and how it’s spread, but one of the more common beliefs is that you can get herpes from sharing a drink with another person.
+We’ll get into the details of this common STD myth in a moment.
+But before we put this misconception to rest, not only should we consider how herpes is spread but also if it can even survive outside the body.
+Remember that the thing about sexually transmitted diseases is that they are sexually transmitted.1

-Oral herpes is most contagious during breakouts when sores are open or moist.
-So if you’re experiencing symptoms and have these types of sores–also known as fever blisters or cold sores–it is very important that you are extra careful as to not pass them to someone else by way of kissing.
-Keep in mind that babies are especially vulnerable to the virus, so as adorable as they may be, please resist kissing any babies (including your own) if you are experiencing an oral breakout.
-Many who are living with oral herpes contracted it as children from infected adults who were unfortunately not as cautious.
+Keep in mind that babies are especially vulnerable to herpes.
+As adorable as they may be, please resist kissing any babies (including your own) if you are experiencing an oral breakout.
+Many adults, who are living with oral herpes today, contracted it as children from infected adults who were unfortunately not as cautious.

-Though treatable through various prescription and over the counter medications, herpes is a serious condition for which there is no definitive cure.
+Though treatable through various prescription and over-the-counter medications, herpes is just one of the few STDs that are not curable.
 And while you probably won’t catch it from a rogue straw or water bottle, you do need to be careful about with whom you are kissing or engaging in sexual acts.
-And it’s always a good idea to get tested from time to time and, if appropriate, seek the consultation of a physician as far as how the condition can best be treated.
+It’s always a good idea to get tested for STDs from time to time and, if appropriate, seek the consultation of a physician as far as how the condition can best be treated.